What is a Reverse Mortgage?

 You do not make monthly mortgage payments with this type of mortgage.
 The loan balance does not become due until the borrower moves out of the house, passes away, and does not pay their homeowner’s insurance or property taxes.

 Here is an excellent video explaining exactly what a reverse mortgage is and how they work.

 Types of Reverse Mortgages

-There are essentially three types of reverse mortgages that seniors can take advantage of.
+There are essentially three different types of reverse mortgages that seniors can take advantage of.
 Here is a description of each of these reverse mortgage options:

-- Federally insured reverse mortgages.
-These type of reverse mortgages are known as Home Equity Conversion Mortgages or (HECMs) for short, they are backed by the U.S. Department of Housing and Urban Development (HUD).
+These reverse mortgages are known as Home Equity Conversion Mortgages or (HECMs) for short; they are backed by the U.S. Department of Housing and Urban Development (HUD).
 This type of reverse mortgage is the most common and also the most expensive.
-They also tend to be the most widely available reverse mortgage option with no income or medical requirements.
-They can be used for any purpose.
+They also tend to be the most widely available senior mortgage option with no income or medical requirements.

 Pros of Reverse Mortgages